 “What to do, when a ship carrying a hundred passengers suddenly capsizes and there is only one lifeboat?
 When the lifeboat is full, those who hate life will try to load it with more people and sink the lot.
 Those who love and respect life will take the ship’s axe and sever the extra hands that cling to the sides.”

 Note that these brutal “sever the extra hands” solutions were always directed at brown people.
-White people used far more of the planet’s resources, but somehow it was always the mother in Senegal with 7 kids dooming the world.
+White people used far more than their share of the planet’s resources, but somehow it was always the mother in Senegal with seven children dooming the world.
 It’s an uncomfortable legacy that the left has spent a lot of time grappling with since (Google “eco-fascism” for more), and if you want to throw tomatoes at Raspail, save a few ripe ones for the 70s environmentalist movement, too.

 But how the years condemn.
 Here’s Raspail’s introduction.